A strike on radical Islamic ideology as important as a military air strike on a terror base

 What motivates a suicide bomber?

 Committing suicide seems unconscionable and irrational to most Westerners.
-However, the hardcore Islamist's do not believe they are committing suicide.
+However, hardcore Islamist's do not believe they are committing suicide.
 Rather, he believes he is paving a way to heaven as a Shahid, a martyr.
 The suicide bomber's death is sanctified by his faith and is celebrated by his fellow terrorists, friends and family.
-In fact, his family is not only praised for his effort, but is often rewarded for it as well.
+In fact, his family is not only praised for his effort but is often rewarded for it as well.
 The suicide bomber believes that blowing himself up is an altruistic step for a terrorist organisation or his family and community.
 He's fully convinced that he's sacrificing his life for Islam and for others the international Muslim community - the Umma.

 J&K: Army Jawan injured in IED blast in Pulwama